pedrominicz/pedrominicz.github.io/ping.md

 The QEMU options to launch the virtual machines becomes more complicated.
 Since we want the VMs to access the internet and the virtual network, we need to configure two network devices.

-    [user@host ~]$ sudo qemu-system-x86_64 -m 1G -enable-kvm -cpu host -nic user -netdev tap,id=t0,ifname=tap0,script=no,downscript=no -device e1000,netdev=t0,mac=00:00:00:00:00:00 0.img
+    [user@host ~]$ sudo qemu-system-x86_64 -m 1G -enable-kvm -cpu host -nic user -netdev tap,id=t0,ifname=tap0,script=no,downscript=no -device e1000,netdev=t0,mac=52:54:00:12:34:56 0.img

 We create a TAP network backend (which requires `sudo` to run) and attach to a virtual network device.
 Since we already configured our network we set `script=no` and `downscript=no` to stop QEMU from executing the default scripts to create and delete the TAP.
-Manually setting the MAC address of each virtual machine is necessary, otherwise they may collide.
+Manually setting the MAC address of each virtual machine is necessary, otherwise they may collide (it should begin with `52:54:00`, as it is the canonical [OUI][3] for QEMU MAC addresses).

 In the VM, we can use `ip link` to see which network interfaces are available.